hungdaqq/Temperature-Wireless-Sensor-Network/README.md

 ## About The Project

 <p align="justify">
-This project is aimed at creating a smart home system that can control various devices in a house using internet connectivity.
-The system will allow the user to remotely control the lights, temperature, and appliances in their home, and receive real-time updates about their status.
+Temperature monitoring is a crucial aspect in various industries such as agriculture, food processing, and storage.
+Traditional temperature monitoring systems are often wired and can be costly to install, particularly in large facilities or areas with numerous temperature-sensitive zones.
+This project aims to demonstrate the feasibility of temperature monitoring using the ESP8266 microcontroller and the PainlessMesh library to create a wireless sensor network.
+The system is designed to provide real-time temperature data from remote sensors to a central control unit for easy monitoring and analysis.
 Below are the project requirements: </p>

 - About networking protocols: MQTT or CoAP for the devices to the Gateway/Edge and HTTP for the Gateway/Edge to the Cloud server.
 - Device communication: WiFi.